ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 When you finish writing an article read it out loud to yourself.
 That might sound like a silly exercise, but it's important we maintain an approachable tone.

+Some tips: Picture your audience and write for them.
+It’s not about you.
+Tell a story.
+Paint a picture.
+It’s far more memorable.
+Your copy is a roadmap that can’t afford detours.
+So, make a single point.
+Say what’s important.
+Forget the rest.

 Writing for the web
 -------------------